Carefree in God

 In an article about stress management, I read about a mother who longed for the dentist's chair so she could finally lie down and relax.
 I admit this has happened to me too.
 Something is going very wrong when all we can do is "relax" under the dentist's drill!

-The question is, how well do each of us place Philippians 4,6 ("Don't worry about anything") into action?
+The question is: How well does each of us utilize Philipper 4,6 ("Don't worry about anything") into action?
 In the midst of this stressed world?

 The control of our life belongs to God!
 We are his children and are subordinate to Him.
 We only come under pressure when we try to control our lives ourselves, to solve our own problems and tribulations ourselves.
 In other words, when we focus on the storm and lose sight of Jesus.